burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 2. Spaceship Operator

 The three-way comparison operator denoted `<=>` is a new comparison operator.
 It has the informal name - **spaceship operator**.
-The term *"spaceship operator"* was coined by Randal L.Schwartz because it reminded him of the spaceship in the 1970s text-based strategy video game Star Trek.
+The term *"spaceship operator"* was coined by Randal L. Schwartz because it reminded him of the spaceship in the 1970s text-based strategy video game Star Trek.
 [4,p.100].

 ```cpp
  std::strong_ordering operator <=> (const Y&, const Y&) {}